 How To Stop Sibling Bullying In Your Household

-It is common for brothers and sisters to argue, fight, and have competition amongst each other; however, up to a point, it can turn into bullying, and there signs that there is more than sibling rivalry going on.
-This article will go over some signs of sibling bullying and also provide ways to stop it from persisting at home.
+It is common for brothers and sisters to argue, fight, and compete amongst each other; however, at some point, it can turn into bullying.
+And there are likely signs that there is more than sibling rivalry going on between the children and adolescents in your house.
+This article will go over some signs of sibling bullying, and also provide ways to stop it from persisting at home.

 Bullying Has Harmful Intent

 Compared to ordinary sibling rivalries, the aggressor always intends on being mean and hurtful, and therefore, will not show empathy or remorse for their actions.
 Because the bully does not see anything wrong with what they are doing to their sibling, their behavior will continue until there is intervention.

 Behaviors that are considered bullying can have patterns to them.
 They can happen regularly, and might even consist of the same themes.
 The frequency of bullying behaviors leads to more distress than if it were a one-time conflict.

 Bullying Usually Has No Resolution

 Following an event where bullying is suspected, there is a high chance that the siblings will not reconcile.
 Normal sibling relationships have warmth and conflict in them—after a quarrel, things will usually be fine once again, and they can enjoy each other’s company.
 However, in bullying, warmth may never present itself.

 Sibling Bullying Always Has a Power Differential